Warren Hills Regional High School: Choirs

+Blue Streak Jazz Ensemble

+The Blue Streak Jazz Ensemble is the school’s jazz band and membership is by audition from among band students.
+The jazz band performs at school concerts and jazz festivals/competitions.
+They have competed at the annual SteelStacks High School Jazz Band Showcase where they consistently receive ratings of Excellent.
+The band has also competed in regional jazz contests (e.g. Lenape Valley Jazz Festival) and earned superior ratings and students have received numerous solo awards.

 Controversy

 A court case in 2002 was filed by a student for wearing a shirt the school deemed inappropriate.
 The student was suspended after refusing to turn his shirt inside out.
 The student eventually filed a case that led to a decision by the United States Court of Appeals for the Third Circuit.

 On June 21, 2013, during the graduation ceremony for the class of 2013, a former student streaked across the field.
 The former student managed to outrun both a police officer and man dressed in military uniform.
 He was later caught 100 yd into the woods behind the stadium and arrested.